PSY 355-01 Psychology

 - Leaving the class before the end of the class period without mentioning the reason for leaving to me before the start of the class by sending me a CHAT note.
 Note, however, that if a student feels sick or needs to excuse herself or himself for a medical reason, the student should do so without waiting to get my permission.
 The student should leave quietly.

-- Using any cordless or cellular telephone during a class except for students who are emergency service workers on call, parents of sick children, or caretakers of sick adults on call.
+- Refrain from using any cordless or cellular telephone during a class except for students who are emergency service workers on call, parents of sick children, or caretakers of sick adults on call.
 These individuals should mention their need to monitor a call during the class to me before the start of that class.
-Turn off your cell phone before coming to class.
+Students should not have a cell phone visible in class unless a presentation calls for their use or I have been notified about the need to have one visible.

 - Talking to others or making audible remarks during class lectures by me or while another student is talking.